Problems at the polls? Here's what's happening now

 Georgia

-Battles over voting in the Peach State this election have been pitched long before Election Day, from allegations in recent weeks that voting machines in two counties weren’t registering votes properly to a court faceoff over about 51,000 voter registrations placed on hold.
+Battles over voting in the Peach State have been pitched long before Election Day, from allegations in recent weeks that voting machines in two counties weren’t registering votes properly to a court face-off over about 51,000 voter registrations placed on hold.

 Democratic nominee for governor and former state legislator Stacey Abrams is virtually tied in recent polling with the Republican nominee, Georgia Secretary of State Brian Kemp.
 The most recent Atlanta Journal-Constitution/Channel 2 Action News survey had Abrams with 46.9 percent and Kemp at 46.7 percent.